 The Patient Advice and Liaison Service (PALS) is a service that offers support, information and assistance to patients, relatives and visitors.
 They can also provide help and advice if you have a concern or complaint that staff have not been able to resolve for you.
-They can also pass on praise or thanks to our teams.

-PALS at King's College Hospital, Denmark Hill, London SE5 9RS: Tel: 020 3299 3601 Email: kch-tr.palsdh@nhs.net
+PALS at King's College Hospital, Denmark Hill, London SE5 9RS:

+Tel: 020 3299 3601

+Email: kch-tr.palsdh@nhs.net